godofecht/godofecht/README.md

 ### Hi.
 I'm a software engineer specializing in audio, neuroscience and ML.
 I develop audio plugins, games and research tools in C++ and Python.
-I'm the director of a software company called Quilio.
+### I direct Quilio, a software development company specializing in real-time, low latency software.

 - 📫 How to reach me:
   Email: abhishek.shivakumar@gmail.com